wanx-troopers/wanx-troopers.github.io/timeline.md

 # News

+2025.10.24 [HoloCine](holocine.md) model weights and sample code have been released; early experimentation started in ComfyUI

-2025.10.23 Some new hopes for longer videos linked to older MTV Crafter model; despite being limited to 49 frames it might be able to continue; SVI loras might be of help; uses Fun InP as abase model
+2025.10.23 Some new hopes for longer videos linked to older MTV Crafter model; despite being limited to 49 frames it might be able to continue; SVI loras might be of help; uses Fun InP as a base model

 2025.10.22 Experiments have started with I2V Wan video extensions using [SVI](svi.md) LoRa-s
 2025.10.22 Kijai uploaded adapted Qwen Image VAE to [Kijai/QwenImage_experimental](https://huggingface.co/Kijai/QwenImage_experimental/tree/main); more details; only works for single images so far